Ohio voter registration guide

 Register to vote online in Ohio

-Register to vote by-mail in Ohio
+Register to vote in Ohio

 - Review the “Voter registration rules” section above and check that you're eligible.